XRPLF/xrpl-dev-portal/content/concepts/payment-types/checks.md

 ## Availability of Checks

 Checks require `rippled` v0.90.0 or later.
-As of 2018-10-11, the Checks amendment has not yet been enabled on the production XRP Ledger.
+As of 2020-06-08, the Checks amendment is in voting to become enabled on the production XRP Ledger.
 For the latest status of all known amendments, see [Known Amendments](known-amendments.html).
 For more information about how amendments are enabled and voted on, see [Amendment Process](amendments.html#amendment-process).

 To check the status of an amendment on a test net or private XRP Ledger network, use the [feature method][].